RomanistHere/Measureland/src/markdown/guides/en/write-a-guide.md

 ### How to write.
 There are a few key points while writing your own guide to remember.

 We support only two languages for now: English and Russian - so we ask to write the guide using one of them.
 Ideally, we would like to see 2 copies, one in English and one in the local language.
-English version would be available right after the moderation and deployment, and the local one will be stored and deployed later.
+The English version would be available right after the moderation and deployment, and the local one will be stored and deployed later.

 We want the guide to be well-structured, please, make sure it's divided into logical instances, such as: